Kitura/Swift-Kuery-ORM/README.md

     // Use person and id
 }
 ```
+The compiler requires you to declare the type of the ID received by your completion handler; the type should be `Int?` for an ID that has been automatically assigned.

-### Manual id assignment
+### Manual ID assignment

-You can add an id field to your model and manage the assignment of ids yourself by either specifying a property name for your id field using the `idColumnName` property or by defining a field named `id`, which is the default name for the aforementioned property.
+You can manage the assignment of IDs yourself by adding an `id` property to your model.
+You may customise the name of this property by defining `idColumnName`.
 For example:

 ```swift
 struct Person: Model {